brightnucleus/view/README.md

 As an example, for the view we rendered above, you could use `echo $this->userId;` from within the template to retrieve that specific piece of context data.

-The context as a whole is available as the property `$this->context`.
+The context as a whole is available through the method `$this->getContext()`, which will return an associative array.

 > Keep in mind that no automatic escaping is taking place, the value of the context data is passed as-is.